 Eight Reasons Why The CRJ-200 Is The Worst Airliner In The Skies Today

 Sometimes the truth hurts, but it’s necessary.
-The CRJ-200 is the shittiest airliner flying today.
+The CRJ-200 is the worst airliner flying today.
 Yep, we said it.
 We’ll go a step further.
 It’s the Nickelback of the skies.
-Canadians are great people but between Justin Bieber, Nickelback, and the CRJ-200, they sure do know how to export some junk too.
+Canadians are great people but between the antics of Justin Bieber, the melodic monotony of Nickelback, and the cramped CRJ-200, they sure do know how to export some junk too.

 Here’s some background on the clunker.
 The Bombardier CRJ-200 was a commercial success and a passenger comfort failure.
 Since 1992, the CRJ-100 and CRJ-200s have plied the skies.
 They’ve connected countless small cities to larger hubs across the US, Asia and Europe.
 In some cases, they’ve opened up new route opportunities.
 Back when props ruled the regional skies, airlines touted the regional jet as a new era of jet speed and comfort to small cities.
 It was a marketing gimmick though.
 The CRJ might be a few knots faster than a turboprop but we think it is the most uncomfortable and annoying jet out there today for passengers.
 It’s not much better for the crew either.
 We can’t wait until airlines finally get rid of the junkers.
 Here’s why: